 This tool gives you some basic information like the name and description of the services with a particular svchost process.
 It gives you information like:

 - Name of Service, Service type, Start mode, Status

-- Whether the service has the ability to be paused or stopped
+- Whether the service can be paused or stopped

 It also lets you stop or pause select services where possible and even lets you access the Service Manager directly.

-If you want to reduce the instances of svchost processes, the only way to do it is by reducing the services which start-up automatically.
+If you want to reduce the instances of svchost processes, the only way to do it is by reducing the services that start up automatically.
 If you want to disable services you may want to check out our Windows Services Tweaker.
-But I advice that you do so only of you know what you are doing.
+But I advise that you do so, only if you know what you are doing.